Kauffman states and Heegaard diagrams for tangles: Abstract

 \section{Abstract}

 We define polynomial tangle invariants~$\nabla_T^s$ via Kauffman states and Alexander codes and investigate some of their properties.
 In particular, we prove symmetry relations for~$\nabla_T^s$ of 4-ended tangles and deduce that the multivariable Alexander polynomial is invariant under Conway mutation.
 The invariants~$\nabla_T^s$ can be interpreted naturally via Heegaard diagrams for tangles.
-This leads to a categorified version of~$\nabla_T^s$: a Heegaard Floer homology~$\HFT$ for tangles.
-Finally, we interpret this homological invariant in terms of Juhász's sutured Floer homology and deduce symmetry relations of~$\HFT$ for 4-ended tangles that echo those for~$\nabla_T^s$.
+This leads to a categorified version of~$\nabla_T^s$: a Heegaard Floer homology~$\HFT$ for tangles, which we define as a bordered sutured invariant.
+We discuss a bigrading on~$\HFT$ and prove symmetry relations for~$\HFT$ of 4-ended tangles that echo those for~$\nabla_T^s$.